 Please answer the following via email at [email protected]

-- To begin this project, we are looking for hosts during December, January and February.
+- We are currently looking for hosts during March, April, and May.
 We will always try to prevent conflicts with special Temple activities.
 Please choose some dates you would be able to host.
 (I will get back to you to discuss which one is most feasible.)

 • Let me know if there are future dates your home is available, if you can’t host during this period.